-Tracking Volunteer Leave — Practical Options for UK Employers
+Tracking Volunteer Leave: 2026 Options for UK Employers

 How to track paid volunteer leave separately from annual leave, what data to capture for CSR reporting, and the simplest tools for under-50-staff teams.